towhidultonmoy/towhidultonmoy.github.io/_pages/about.md

   <div class="news-card">
     <h3>Exciting Research Discovery</h3>
     <p class="date">June 15, 2023</p>
-    <p>A groundbreaking research finding has been published in a prestigious journal.
-Read more <a href="news/research-discovery.md">here</a>.</p>
+    <p>A groundbreaking research finding has been published in a prestigious journal.</p>
   </div>
   <div class="news-card">
     <h3>Upcoming Conference Announcement</h3>
     <p class="date">July 1, 2023</p>
-    <p>We are pleased to announce the upcoming international conference on AI and ML.
-Find out more details <a href="news/conference-announcement.md">here</a>.</p>
+    <p>We are pleased to announce the upcoming international conference on AI and ML.</p>
   </div>
   <div class="news-card">
     <h3>New Collaboration Opportunity</h3>
     <p class="date">August 10, 2023</p>
-    <p>We are excited to announce a new collaboration opportunity with a leading industry partner.
-Learn more <a href="news/collaboration-opportunity.md">here</a>.</p>
+    <p>We are excited to announce a new collaboration opportunity with a leading industry partner.</p>
   </div>
 </div>